The Secret of How One Man Has Planted

 It’s been estimated that the Apostle Paul started at least 14 churches in his lifetime.
 Although G.S. has personally planted 4 churches to date, he’s responsible for a couple of thousand more, as you’ll see later.

 I could go on about G.S. and the Apostle Paul, but I want to get to more important matters…

 Just about every church I know wants to support church planters.
 I’ve been in and around independent Baptist churches for over 45 years.
 Just about every pastor I know has a policy of only supporting missionaries who are church planters.

 I know it sounds weird, but because I’m a businessman, that’s what it looks like to me.

 - A Seminary

-Through these facilities G.S. has trained over 2,700 other church planters.
-The focus of the Bible colleges, Seminary, and Extension Schools is not just to graduate men who can pastor a church but men who can go out and start new churches––they are entrepreneurial pastors, if you will.
+Through these facilities, G.S. has trained over 4,500 other church planters.
+The focus of the Bible colleges, seminary, and extension schools is not just to graduate men who can pastor a church, but men who can go out and start new churches––they are entrepreneurial pastors, if you will.

-What’s important about these church planters is that they’re nationals––folks from different parts of India, Myanmar, Nepal, and another country who go back into their own states or countries to evangelize their kinsmen according to the flesh.
+What’s important about these church planters is that they’re nationals––folks from different parts of India, Myanmar, Nepal, and other countries, who go back to their own states or countries to evangelize their kinsmen according to the flesh.

 And why is that such a big deal?

-Because unlike foreign missionaries, nationals don’t have to go to language school or adapt to a new culture.
-But of course even if you wanted to send foreign missionaries to India, you can’t.
+Because, unlike foreign missionaries, nationals don’t have to go to a language school or adapt to a new culture.
+But of course, even if you wanted to send foreign missionaries to India, you can’t.
 India’s been a closed mission field since 1978.